asyncapi/website/pages/blog/september-2023.md

 [Maintainers can now submit issues they'd like to participate in this Bounty Issue Q4 submission](://github.com/orgs/asyncapi/discussions/908).

 ## In Case You Missed It
 Missed the live streaming of AACoT'23 Madrid?
-Don't fret catch up on all the sessions by watching the recordings.
+Don't fret!
+Catch up on all the sessions by watching the recordings.

 <YouTube id="FN5eR1Zqh9c?si" />